 Grand Canyon National Park

 In addition to the Grand Canyon, Arizona has 21 national parks showcasing the area’s beauty.
-Here are a handful within a three hours’ drive from Phoenix.
+Here is a handful within a three hours’ drive from Phoenix.

 - Montezuma Castle National Monument protects a number of pre-Columbian Sinagua cliff dwellings located in Camp Verde.

 - Saguaro National Park flanks Tucson to the east and west and offers hiking and driving routes that highlight the nation’s largest cactus—the saguaro.